Criminalization of Women

-- Review current knowledge and come to understand the various forms of criminalization affecting women seeking state protection from violence.
+- Review current knowledge and come to understand the various forms of criminalization affecting women and gender diverse people seeking state protection from violence.
 Determine what the apparent main drivers of different forms of criminalization.

-2. Create and advance promising practices, (including legal, procedural and attitudinal), to reverse the trend towards penalizing women who seek state protection from violence.
+2. Create and advance promising practices, (including legal, procedural and attitudinal), to reverse the trend towards penalizing women and gender diverse people who seek state protection from violence.

 The research portion of the project seeks to identify the pattern of factors that contribute to the criminalization of women and gender diverse people who are seeking state protection through the criminal justice system.
 To meet this objective, the Clinic continues to:

-- Review relevant academic and community-based research on the criminalization of women.
+- Review relevant academic and community-based research on the criminalization of women and gender diverse people.

-- Review relevant domestic and international case law with a view to creating a detailed matrix of the law based on the intersectionality of the criminalization of women.
+- Review relevant domestic and international case law with a view to creating a detailed matrix of the law based on the intersectionality of the criminalization of women and gender diverse people.

 - Hold community forums with provincial violence against women and gender diverse people (VAW) agencies and justice players to present preliminary findings and hear the experiences and feedback of community partners.

 - Review the last three years of client files from the Clinic, Aboriginal Legal Services, and South Asian Legal Clinic of Ontario to determine trends in intra-legal charging practices, including factors of criminalization such as age, race, socioeconomic status, immigration status, and sexual orientation.

-- Design and create a functional intake assessment, safety plan as well as collaborative protocols for adequate service provision for women who are criminalized.
+- Design and create a functional intake assessment, safety plan as well as collaborative protocols for adequate service provision for women and gender diverse people who are criminalized.